 That’s what the Cumulative Layout Shift metric calculates.
 If a web page shifts its contents and elements without the user interacting with it, that’s not good for your Google Core Vitals score.
 The less the layout shifts, the better.

-It’s calculated by multiplying impact fraction (total area of the viewport that’s impacted) by distance fraction (the total distance the unstable element moves).
+It’s calculated by multiplying the impact fraction (total area of the viewport that’s impacted) by the distance fraction (the total distance the unstable element moves).

 You can optimize for Cumulative Layout Shift by:

 heightof the image (so that the browser can calculate the aspect ratio) can keep CLS to a minimum.
 Use the

 - Reserve a place for ads (static) and don’t collapse it even if an ad isn’t returned.
 Reserve place for dynamic content as well.

 ⚡ Check my full guide to Cumulative Layout Shift to learn more about that metric and the ways you can optimize it.

 Over half the internet traffic nowadays is from mobile devices, so if your website isn’t optimized for mobile phones, you don’t just lose SEO points, you also lose a lot of your potential traffic.